jhipster/generator-jhipster-micronaut/README.md

 ## Installing and Using the Active Development Version

-This currently active development branch is based on the latest production release of JHipster - v7.9.3
+This currently active development branch is based on the latest production release of JHipster - v8.0.0

-As a pre-requisite, you must have NodeJS v16.x installed, along with the bundled version of NPM.
+As a pre-requisite, you must have Node 18 installed, along with the bundled version of NPM.

-1. Start by installing JHipster v7.9.3 with
+1. Start by installing JHipster v8.0.0 with

 ```
 npm install -g generator-jhipster